saiDev1999/1R/README.md

+Tasks :

+0. repeat the class
+1. Timer using useState in react
+2. Todo (CRUD) , array of string or array of objects
+3. card transitions in react

 Drawbacks of using class based component for functional layer
 1. More boiler plate of code
 2. This keyword can be confusing